Miranda House: In popular culture

-Filmmaker and Miranda House alumnae Mira Nair shot scenes of her movie The Reluctant Fundamentalist, starring Riz Ahmed and Kate Hudson, at Miranda House.
+Filmmaker and Miranda House alumnus Mira Nair shot scenes of her movie The Reluctant Fundamentalist, starring Riz Ahmed and Kate Hudson, at Miranda House.

 Miranda House also appears in Neeraj Pandey's Akshay Kumar starrer Special 26.
 Pandey needed to replicate CBI headquarters, for which the crew recommended the heritage hall at Miranda House.
-Scenes of Rakeysh Omprakash Mehra’s acclaimed movie Bhaag Milkha Bhaag with Farhan Akhtar in the lead were shot in the College.
+Scenes of Rakeysh Omprakash Mehra’s acclaimed movie Bhaag Milkha Bhaag with Farhan Akhtar in the lead were shot in the college.
 The introduction song "Fukrey" and most of the college sequences of the film were shot in Miranda House.

 Kabir Singh starring Shahid Kapoor and Kiara Advani was also shot in the campus.